Double Moonsault:

 "Jack Evans is a fucking psychopath for even entertaining the thought of doing it to the outside like that," Andrew Everett explains.
 "Jack is one of one.
 He's probably up there among the most athletic, body-control wrestlers I've ever seen."
 Years later, Everett would join the club with one of the cleanest Double Moonsaults in the sport.
 He's also one of the few who dared to attempt it from the top rope into the ring.

-Michigan-based retired wrestler Flip Kendrick cited Jack's initial leap from the cage as an inspiration to pursue wrestling.
+Retired Michigan-based wrestler Flip Kendrick cited Jack's initial leap from the cage as an inspiration to pursue wrestling.
 "Jack Evans is the first person that I saw do it.
 I trained in gymnastics in high school — I didn't have high-level gymnastics training, but when I saw Jack Evans doing that Double Moonsault, I wanted to get into wrestling as well.
 Flipping kind of came simultaneously, as opposed to someone who started doing gymnastics when they were young and later chose to pursue wrestling."

 About two years later, ROH booked Jack in another Scramble Cage match, where he once again climbed to the top of the structure to hit a Double Moonsault.
 This time, there were fewer people waiting below.
 Though Abyss saved Jack's life here, I'm pretty sure you can still hear his head clonk off the ground on impact: